 RAVEN Enterprise Architecture Entry #331229

 A description of each of these documents is included in PLN-XXXX.
 It is anticipated that the QLD and SSD will not require review for every change to the system.
-However, for major changes, the QLD and SSD may be revisited.
+However, for major changes, the sQLD and SSD may be revisited.

 The RAVEN Software Test Plan, PLN-5554, will be used for implementation reviews and acceptance testing.
 The use of these documents is described in PLN-XXXX.